Welcome to the Cherokee County School District!

 Space is limited and wait lists are common, but parents can search for available Lottery-funded Pre-K slots at private providers in their area at http://decal.ga.gov/ProviderSearch/PreK .
 The openings are updated in early September and then regularly throughout the year.

-Ninth District Opportunity Head Start for eligible 4-year-olds is offered at Ralph Bunche Center in Canton.
+Ninth District Opportunity Head Start for income eligible 3- and 4-year-olds is offered at Ralph Bunche Center in Canton and Johnston Preschool Center at Johnston Elementary School in Woodstock.

 Special Needs Preschool